By Dillon DuBois from AllTheRooms.Blog

 Nocturnal Wonderland

-Nocturnal Wonderland has changed themes and names a bit over the years, but today it stands strong one of the United States’ heavy hitters in the world of dance music.
-Beginning back in 1995, it’s the country’s longest-running festival.
-There are several locations, but the primary event is held in Southern California and features artists that range from trance to drum and bass, house, and breakbeat.
+Nocturnal Wonderland has changed themes and names a bit over the years, but today it stands strong as one of the United States' heavy hitters in the world of dance music.
+Beginning back in 1995, it's the country's longest-running festival—a true OG in the scene.
+The primary event is held in Southern California and features artists that range from trance to drum and bass, house, and breakbeat.

 When: Labor Day Weekend